Concrete Foundations for Metal Buildings — Slabs, Footings, Grade Beams & Anchor Bolts

 Typical System

 Isolated spread footings at main frames, tied by grade beams or slab per design.
-Sizes/depths resist soil bearing, overturning, and uplift; top elevations coordinate with anchors and grout space.

-Main Frame FootingsSet to elevation for base-plate grout; verify bearing and rebar per plan.
+Set to elevation; verify bearing and rebar per plan.

-Grade BeamsTie footings laterally or support edges when specified.
+Tie footings laterally or support edges when specified.

-SlabSequence with erection as designed; confirm F-numbers where required.
+Sequence with erection; confirm F-numbers where required.

 Anchors & Tolerances

-• Photo-log inspections and measurements.
+• Photo-log inspections.

 • Double-nut leveling if specified.